Amonsiba/EE282/homework4.md

 ![image](http://i.ibb.co/9YRLXtn/1-2.jpg)
 ![image](http://i.ibb.co/0XQJJRs/1-1.jpg)

+The histogram for the >100kb is skewed to the right and shows a small amount of sequences which is to be expacted as the faSize indicate there were only 7.
+Additionally, for the histogram of <=100kb is skewed to the left and shows alot more sequences which was also noted in the faSize, as the sequence was noted at 1863.

 **2. Sequence GC% distribution (Histogram)**
 ![image](https://i.ibb.co/hf5Lt08/2-2.jpg)
 ![image](https://i.ibb.co/xjL7vFj/2-1.jpg)

+The histogram for GC% content of sequences >100kb did not show any real trends; however, the histogram for GC% content for sequences <=100kb showed normal distribution centered around the middle.

 **3. Cumulative sequence size sorted from the larges to smallest sequences**